HOME

 Every Three to Six Months at drain and fill time:

 clarifier to the spa water and let it circulate.
-Spray off and then place
+This is the only type of clarifier to us with ions.

 the dirty filter in a Filter Cleanse solution for at least 12 hours.